mayadata-io/culture/job-roles/backend-engineer.md

 - Advocate for improvements to product quality, security, and performance that have a particular impact across your team.
 - Solve technical problems of high scope and complexity.
 - Exert influence on the overall objectives and long-range goals of your team.
 - Actively participate at product grooming sessions.
-Help Lead Engineer to drive their area of resposibilities.
+Help Lead Engineer to drive their area of responsibilities.
 - Experience with performance and optimization problems, particularly at large scale, and a demonstrated ability to both diagnose and prevent these problems
 - Help to define and improve our internal standards for style, maintainability, and best practices for operating in a high-scale Kubernetes environment.
 Maintain and advocate for these standards through code review.
 - Represent MayaData and its values in public communication around broader initiatives, specific projects, and community contributions.